simonjoom/react-app-mobx-ultimateversion/README.md

-you re done ! (no need install after new the scalfolding react-app will do for you).
+You re done ! (no need install after new the scalfolding react-app will do for you).

 see webpack.config.js for configuration